 This is my first presidential election.
 I fought hard to get my right to vote back.
 I don't want to just drop it in the mail.
 It might not get there.
 I want to go down to the polling station and vote.
 I don't know if I can support vote-by-mail.
-And if I
+And if I can't support it, how can I talk about vote-by-mail with members of my organization and my community?
+3

 Advocates reported that despite the distrust, more voters of color are indeed turning to VBM.
-However, as they do so, voters of color must contend with a false "voter fraud" narrative, and in some cases, voters of color are facing outright voter intimidation tactics such as in Georgia where authorities established an absentee ballot voter fraud taskforce charged with investigating every signature mismatch.4 All this despite the fact that absentee voter fraud is almost non-existent in Georgia and nationally.5 One longtime expert expressed deep frustration with this phenomenon:
+However, as they do so, voters of color must contend with a false "voter fraud" narrative, and in some cases, voters of color are facing outright voter intimidation tactics such as in Georgia where authorities established an absentee ballot voter fraud taskforce charged with investigating every signature mismatch.
+All this despite the fact that absentee voter fraud is almost non-existent in Georgia and nationally.
+One longtime expert expressed deep frustration with this phenomenon:

 Historically, more white voters than voters of color have voted by mail.
 Whenever people of color show up into new spaces, there is always an underlying premise that criminality is involved.
 That premise seeps through every aspect of American life.
 It is why, in part, we have segregated housing, segregated schools, callous immigration restrictions, employment discrimination, and abusive and restrictive requirements in voting.
-When we show up in spaces they claim to own, they freak out and devise schemes to create suspicions and cause each other into believing false claims.6 conduct voter education in preparation for the November presidential election.
+When we show up in spaces they claim to own, they freak out and devise schemes to create suspicions and cause each other into believing false claims.

+Above all else, advocates conveyed the immediate need to combat these barriers and conduct voter education in preparation for the November presidential election.
 As one Wisconsin advocate stated, "given our disastrous experience during the primary, we do not want to be caught off guard again.
 We want to be prepared.
 We want to start now.
-What are Black and Brown communities really up against in this fall?"7
+What are Black and Brown communities really up against in this fall?"